Menu

 Price: £275 (Deposit: £100)

-Every Thursday from 16:00 to 18:00 (except during school holidays) - 14 September to 30 November
+Every Thursday from 16:00 to 18:00 (except during school holidays) - 18 January to 28 March

 We offer several different craft learning experiences for those aged 10 and above.
 While we focus on teaching traditional hand skills, we do so in a way to be enjoyable to the young students.

 Each child is allowed to work at their own pace to maximize their learning.
 This means that each student gets very individual guidance.
 As everyone knows creativity and the process of making things is very important to a child’s development.
 That is why we think our classes are so important.
 In the past the wood working class has made boxes, decorated with pyrography, a chess set and board.
-In the jewellery making … excuse me …metal working class students have made everything from a pencil holder to a ring with a stone – and everything in-between!

 Class Dates (every Thursday):

-September: 14, 21, 28
+March: 7, 14, 21, 28

 Class Times: All classes start at 16:00 and end at 18:00